intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 KVM_CREATE_DEVICE is preferred over KVM_CREATE_IRQCHIP for GICv2.
 On s390, a dummy irq routing table is created.

+On x86, when an in-kernel irqchip is enabled, KVM reserves a private memory slot for the local APIC at the default APIC base address (0xfee00000).
+User space must not map guest memory that covers this address and must leave a 4 KiB hole in the guest physical memory map at this address.

 Note that on s390 the KVM_CAP_S390_IRQCHIP vm capability needs to be enabled before KVM_CREATE_IRQCHIP can be used.